 It should also be noted that levelised costs are generic, rather than site specific.
+For instance land costs are not included in our estimation and although use of system charges are included, they are calculated on an average basis.

 Levelised Costs are not Strike Prices